Federal Agency for Child and Youth Protection in the Media: The List of Media Harmful to Young People

 The List of Media Harmful to Young People (colloquially known as the Index) is published only for physical media (those whose content is stored as an object rather than virtually).
-The list of virtual media is not published so as to avoid advertising these works.
-It is technically illegal for third parties to publish the list, and the only sanctioned lists can be found in the official publications of the BPjM.
-The lists are published in BPjM-Aktuell, a quarterly journal which costs €11 per issue.
+The list of virtual media is not published to avoid advertising these works.
+It is technically illegal for third parties to publish the list, and the only sanctioned lists can be found in the official publications of the BzKJ.
+The lists are published in BzKJ-Aktuell, a quarterly journal available for €14 per issue.
 Nonetheless, there are numerous lists available on the Internet that reveal which media has been indexed or confiscated.

-While these online lists are technically illegal, their right to exist and how the publication has yet been untested in court, as only a small number of them have shut down voluntarily after receiving warnings from a number of non-governmental youth protection associations.
-As such, it is as yet unknown whether a ban on the publication of these lists could be a violation of the Youth Protection Act.
-If it is not, then such a ban would not be permitted under article 5 of the German constitution.
+While the publication of these online lists may contravene legal restrictions, their status under German law has not been conclusively determined in court.
+Only a small number of them have shut down voluntarily after receiving complaints from a number of non-governmental youth protection associations.
+As such, it is as yet unknown whether the publication of these lists could be a violation of the Youth Protection Act.
+If it is not, then a ban on the publication of the lists would not be permitted under Article 5 of the German constitution.

-Under the new Jugendschutzgesetz, a decision to index remains valid for 25 years.
+Under the new Youth Protection Act, a decision to index remains valid for 25 years.
 After that, the work is automatically removed from the Index.
-If the BPjM is of the opinion that there is still a risk of harm to young people, it must begin the legal proceedings afresh.
+If the BzKJ is of the opinion that there is still a risk of harm to young people, it must begin the legal proceedings afresh.
 After a popular movie has been removed from the index, there is usually a label that has it re-rated by the FSK (which does not rate indexed movies).
 Most previously indexed movies get an FSK 16 rating.
-As commercial interest in old video games is usually very low (see abandonware), there is little interest in paying for a re-rating by the USK.
+Due to limited commercial demand for older video games, publishers rarely seek re-rating by the USK.

 In the event that the material or legal situation changes, the rightsholders for an indexed work can apply for the proceedings to be re-opened under Article 51 of the Verwaltungsverfahrengesetz (the Administrative Proceedings Law) with the aim of removing the work from the list.